WritingPanda/flask-angular/README.md

 A place to learn and experiment with Flask, AngularJS, and PostgreSQL.

+Here is what I am building: A Flask app that calculates word-frequency pairs based on the text from a given URL.

 I am learning this stuff while on vacation in China as of April 15.

 Do developers often think about coding while on vacation?
 I don't know.